Justice system participants can include:

-Below are a few notable cases dealing with various aspects of intimidation of a justice system participant or journalist charges:
+Below are a few notable cases dealing with various aspects of intimidation of a justice system participant charges:

-In R v Cluney, 2008 SKQB 240 the accused was convicted of the murder of a Hell’s Angels informant.
-At issue was whether the accused was also guilty of intimidating a justice system participant by virtue of striking fear in other informants, dissuading them from coming forward in matters related to the Hell’s Angels.
-The Court noted that it is the intent of the accused rather than the effect of their activities that is determinative of guilt with respect to the intimidation charge.
-The informant’s murder may have had the effect of intimidating informants more generally, however there was insufficient evidence that this was the accused’s intent.
+In R v Cluney, 2008 SKQB 240 the accused was convicted of the murder of a Hells Angels informant.
+At issue was whether the accused was also guilty of intimidating a justice system participant by striking fear in other informants, thereby dissuading them from coming forward in matters related to the Hells Angels.
+The Court noted that it is the intent of the accused, rather than the effect of their activities, that is determinative of guilt with respect to an intimidation charge.
+The informant’s murder may have had the effect of intimidating informants more generally, however, there was insufficient evidence that this was the accused’s intent.
 The accused was acquitted of the intimidation charge.

-Most of the information above relates to simple intimidation of a justice system participant cases, which can still be complex and fact-specific.
+Most of the information above relates to the simple intimidation of a justice system participant case, which can still be complex and fact-specific.

 We have tried our best to provide a general outline of what you can expect if you find yourself in this situation, but this is just the tip of the iceberg.

-To learn more about how we can help, please contact our team of Intimidation of a Justice System Participant Lawyers.
-We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.
+To learn more about how we can help, please contact our team of intimidation of a justice participant lawyers to conduct a thorough review of your situation so that we can tailor a strategy that targets your successful defence.